NiesslC/overoptimism_benchmark/README.md

 # Over-optimism in benchmark studies and the multiplicity of design and analysis options when interpreting their results

-This repository contains material to reproduce the results of the manuscript "Over-optimism in benchmark studies and the multiplicity of design and analysis options when interpreting their results" by Christina Nießl, Moritz Herrmann, Chiara Wiedemann, Giuseppe Casalicchio and Anne-Laure Boulesteix (https://wires.onlinelibrary.wiley.com/doi/full/10.1002/widm.1441).
+This repository contains material to reproduce the results of the article "Over-optimism in benchmark studies and the multiplicity of design and analysis options when interpreting their results" by Christina Nießl, Moritz Herrmann, Chiara Wiedemann, Giuseppe Casalicchio and Anne-Laure Boulesteix (https://wires.onlinelibrary.wiley.com/doi/full/10.1002/widm.1441).

 The code has been written and executed using R version 4.0.2 (2020-06-22) (Platform: x86_64-w64-mingw32/x64 (64-bit))